Day 21 - South Queensferry to Perth

 Cycling across the Dornoch Firth Bridge in a thunderstorm is not much fun - you're pretty exposed out there (image from Google Street View)

 The worst, yet also the most memorable, part of the day was cycling across the Dornoch Bridge.
 This low lying bridge crosses the Dornoch Firth, exposing you to the worst of the elements as you do so.
 I was glad it wasn't particularly windy today but even so crossing the bridge in a thunder and lightning storm was not at all pleasant & I felt pretty very vulnerable!!
-I'm not sure of the physics of it and how likely I was to have been hit by any lightning (hopefully my rubber tyres would have meant that I wasn't an attractive target for lightening?) but on reflection it would probably have been a better idea to have stopped at Tain after all!
+I'm not sure of the physics of it and how likely I was to have been hit by any lightning (hopefully my rubber tyres would have meant that I wasn't an attractive target for lightening?) but on reflection it would probably have been a more sensible idea to have stopped at Tain after all!

 A brief gap in the rain....